Halloween is a Christian holiday, or at least, it was.

 You say, “Let’s give the kids an alternative to the darkness of Halloween with all of its recognition of death and frightening depictions of fictional monsters.
 We don’t want to do anything that might scare the children.”

 I say, “What’s scarier than a little girl dressed up as a witch?
 A callow fear monger dressed up as a Christian.”

 Look, Halloween is a cultural reality in the United States.
 Millions of kids are going to be going door-to-door looking for something good.

 What would happen, if we didn’t turn up our noses at our neighbors and say, “We don’t do Halloween,” but instead we did Halloween better than everyone else?

 It is our holiday after all.

-Think about what might happen if you gave out full size candy bars with a note that said, “Everyone loves a candy bar, but my savior is sweeter by far!
-Come learn about Him this Wednesday night at College Avenue Baptist Church!”
+Think about what might happen if you gave out full-size candy bars with a note that said, “Everyone loves a candy bar, but my savior is sweeter by far!
+Come learn about Him this Wednesday night at North Orange Baptist Church!”